 “I think that, maybe.
 Yes.
 I’ll do it.
 Deal.”

 “Good luck, dead man.”
 Gargantuan shouted sarcastically as he picked something from the rubble and pocketed it.

 “Oh, give it up, you can put whatever trash you want in your pocket, but I will leave here with the best stuff.”

 “Come on, it is literally getting you to dig your own grave.”

-Gargantuan dusted his hands towards nose and continued with his own work.
-Nose lifted the two fingers next to his pinkie finger and cursed at gargantuan.
+Gargantuan dusted his hands towards his nose and continued with his own work.
+Nose lifted the two fingers next to his pinkie finger and cursed at Gargantuan.

 Tenner bowed slightly and smiled.
 “As it is in our contract.”
-He said with as much boyish charm that he could muster.
+He said with as much boyish charm as he could muster.